Patacara: Childbirth

-During her pregnancy, Patacara begged her husband to take her to her parents' house to give birth there, as was the tradition.
+During her pregnancy, Roopwathie begged her husband to take her to her parents' house to give birth there, as was the tradition.
 She justified this by saying that parents always have a love for their child, no matter what has happened.
-Patacara's husband refused, stating that her parents would surely torture or imprison him.
+Roopwathie's husband refused, stating that her parents would surely torture or imprison him.
 Realizing that he would not accompany her, she decided to go by herself.
 When he found out about this, he followed her and tried to persuade her to return, but in vain.
 So finally he agreed to accompany her.
 Before they could reach Savatthi, she delivered a baby boy.
 As there was no more reason to go to Savatthi, they turned back and resumed their life in the village.

 After a few years, Patacara became pregnant with her second child.
 Again, she requested her husband to take her home to her parents and when he refused, she began the journey by herself, taking her son with her.
 Her husband followed.
 She went to labour and she asked her husband to find some shelter.
 A heavy storm had hit the place.
 He went to search for some wood where he was bitten by a poisonous snake and died instantly.
 Meanwhile, Patacara gave birth to her second son.
 The next morning, she found her husband lying dead, his body rigid.
 Distraught, she blamed herself for his death.